 Civil society calls for the EU AI act to better protect people on the move

-In an open letter published today, 192 organisations and individuals call on the EU to protect people on the move.
+In this open letter, 195 organisations and individuals call on the EU to protect people on the move.
 As the European Parliament amends the Artificial Intelligence Act (AI Act), preventing AI harms in the field of AI and migration is vital.
 AI systems are increasingly developed, tested and deployed to judge and control migrants and people on the move in harmful ways.

 From AI lie-detectors, AI risk profiling systems used to assess likely good of ‘illegal’ movement, to the rapidly expanding tech-surveillance complex at Europe’s borders, AI systems are increasingly a feature of migration management in the EU.